roman-milk/roman-milk.github.io/mrs-moffit.md

+===

- ****** Mrs. Moffit ****** byTx_Tall_Tales© I straddled her hips, and placed my hands on her temples and massaged her slowly, until her eyes eased closed.
+I straddled her hips, and placed my hands on her temples and massaged her slowly, until her eyes eased closed.
 Then I massaged the sides and back of her neck, and her shoulders.
 I rubbed her arms, and her chest above and beside her breasts, then down her rib cage.
 Sliding my hands in and up, I rubbed her breasts.
 I was in unknown territory here.
 I'd never massaged my mother's front, nor anybody else's, but I wanted to treat this woman to the best massage of her life, before I entered her.

  My hands were firm, slow and gentle as I massaged her breasts, missing nothing, squeezing her nipples, rolling her breasts across her upper chest.
 But I was patient, and continued my massage down her body, not lingering long between her legs, but continuing down her calves, and to her feet.